G

 Gentle with children: the Gollie dog is gentle and patient, making this the perfect pet for your children.They shed a lot: their long-haired and fluffy locks are known to molt.
 So you will have to invest in a high-powered vacuum cleaner to keep those hairs at bay.

-They are very lovable: they stay close to their owners as they always look for love and attention.Requires a significant amount of exercise: because they have high bursts of energy, they need ample space to play and run around.
+They are very lovable: they stay close to their owners and always seek love and attention.Requires a significant amount of exercise: because they have high bursts of energy, they need ample space to play and run around.
 Therefore, the Gollie dog is not suitable for tiny apartment homes.

 The Best Dog Food for the Gollie Dog

 The Gollie loves to eat and, at times, never knows when to stop munching.
 Because of this habit, they are prone to packing on extra weight.
-Therefore, it is vital to provide your Gollie with healthy nutrition options as this provides a well-working metabolism and assists in creating a protected immune system.
-This breed can consume either dry kibble or wet foods as long as there is a high amount of
+Therefore, it is vital to provide your Gollie with healthy nutrition options, as this supports a well-functioning metabolism and helps build a strong immune system.
+This breed can consume either dry kibble or wet food as long as there is a high amount of

 • Protein